sismics/docs/docs-importer/README.md

 ## Daemon mode

 The daemon mode scan the input directory every 30 seconds for new files.
 Once a file is found and imported, it is **deleted**.
-You can set the a `copyFolder` to copy the file to before deletion.
+You can set a `copyFolder` to copy the file to before deletion.

 ## Docker